tskit-dev/tsinfer/docs/tutorial.rst

 Therefore our output tree sequence file that we have just inferred in less than five minutes is *even smaller* than the original ``msprime`` simulated tree sequence!
-Because the output file is also an :class:`msprime.TreeSequence`, we can use the same API to work with both.
+Because the output file is also a :class:`tskit.TreeSequence`, we can use the same API to work with both.

 .. code-block:: python

-    import msprime
+    import tskit

-    source = msprime.load("simulation-source.trees")
+    source = tskit.load("simulation-source.trees")
-    inferred = msprime.load("simulation.trees")
+    inferred = tskit.load("simulation.trees")

     subset = range(0, 6)
     source_subset = source.simplify(subset)